Guy de Crecy, Comte de Rochefort sur Yvelin

 Last Edited=23 Jan 2011

 Lt.
-Horace Michael Hynman Allenby was born on 11 January 1898 at Donhead House, Salisbury, Wiltshire, England.1,2 He was the son of Field Marshal Edmund Henry Hynman Allenby, 1st Viscount Allenby of Megiddo and Adelaide Mabel Chapman.1 He died on 29 July 1917 at age 19 at Coxyde, Belgium, from wounds received in action, unmarried.1,2
+Horace Michael Hynman Allenby was born on 11 January 1898 at Donhead House, Salisbury, Wiltshire, EnglandG.1,2 He was the son of Field Marshal Edmund Henry Hynman Allenby, 1st Viscount Allenby of Megiddo and Adelaide Mabel Chapman.1 He died on 29 July 1917 at age 19 at Coxyde, BelgiumG, from wounds received in action, unmarried.1,2

-He was educated at Wellington College, Berkshire, England.1 He fought in the First World War.
-He gained the rank of Lieutenant on 27 October 1915 in the service of the Royal Horse Artillery.1,2 He was decorated with the award of the Military Cross (M.C.).2
+He was educated at Wellington College, Berkshire, EnglandG.1 He fought in the First World War.
+He gained the rank of Lieutenant on 27 October 1915 in the Royal Horse Artillery.1,2 He was awarded the Military Cross (M.C.)2

 Citations